Heritability: Overview

 The extent of dependence of phenotype on environment can also be a function of the genes involved.
 Matters of heritability are complicated because genes may canalize a phenotype, making its expression almost inevitable in all occurring environments.
 Individuals with the same genotype can also exhibit different phenotypes through a mechanism called phenotypic plasticity, which makes heritability difficult to measure in some cases.
 Recent insights in molecular biology have identified changes in transcriptional activity of individual genes associated with environmental changes.
 However, there are a large number of genes whose transcription is not affected by the environment.

 Estimates of heritability use statistical analyses to help to identify the causes of differences between individuals.
 Since heritability is concerned with variance, it is necessarily an account of the differences between individuals in a population.
 Heritability can be univariate – examining a single trait – or multivariate – examining the genetic and environmental associations between multiple traits at once.
 This allows a test of the genetic overlap between different phenotypes: for instance hair color and eye color.
 Environment and genetics may also interact, and heritability analyses can test for and examine these interactions (GxE models).

 A prerequisite for heritability analyses is that there is some population variation to account for.
 This last point highlights the fact that heritability cannot take into account the effect of factors which are invariant in the population.
-Factors may be invariant if they are absent and do not exist in the population, such as no one having access to a particular antibiotic, or because they are omni-present, like if everyone is drinking coffee.
+Factors may be invariant if they are absent and do not exist in the population, such as no one having access to a particular antibiotic, or because they are omnipresent, like if everyone is drinking coffee.
 In practice, all human behavioral traits vary and almost all traits show some heritability.